 Figure 4.
-Germination rate, seedling growth of corn and oviposition preference of Delia platura on corn seeds treated with MeJA at low temperature.
-The percentage germination of seeds (a) and height of seedlings (b) emerging from seeds soaked in water (Mock) or 0.2 mM MeJA solution was measured 21 days after sowing in growth chambers at 15 °C daytime and 5 °C night temperature.
+Germination rate, seedling growth of corn and oviposition preference of adult flies on corn seeds treated with MeJA at the low temperature.
+The percentage of germinated seeds (a) and height of seedlings (b) emerging from seeds soaked in water (control) or 0.2 mM MeJA solution was measured 21 days after sowing in growth chambers at 15 °C daytime and 5 °C nighttime temperature.
 Two-choice oviposition choice assays on seeds soaked in 0.2 mM MeJA or water was also measured at these low temperatures (c).
-One-way ANOVA was performed to measure significant difference among treatments for the two-choice bioassays, seed germination rate and seedling height at p=0.05.
-Means that are different from each other are denoted by different letters.
-Error bars indicate standard error around the mean.
+Means that are different from each other are denoted by different letters (α = 0.05).
+Error bars indicate standard errors around the means.

-Table 1: Calculation of the amount of MeJA used to coat corn seeds using L-650
+Table 1.
+Calculation of the amount of MeJA used to coat corn seeds using L-650